bufbuild-ru/docs/docs/bsr/admin/on-prem/upgrade/index.md

 ## Downgrade

 It's safe to downgrade to any previous patch version of the same major and minor version with no downtime or data loss (for example downgrade from `1.1.9` to `1.1.0`).
-All you need to do is deploy the previous patch version that you want to roll back to.It's also safe to downgrade one minor version with no downtime.
+All you need to do is deploy the previous patch version that you want to roll back to.

+It's also safe to downgrade one minor version with no downtime.
 For example, if an instance is on version `1.2.3` then you can downgrade back to `1.1.0` using the following process:

 1. Deploy the version you want to roll back to (for example `1.1.0`).
 This is safe to do as a rolling deployment, so that you don't incur downtime.
 2. Ensure that the rollback has completed and there are no more instances of the newer version (for example `1.2.0`) running.